 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to use heat-resistant fabric, and follow me on Pinterest for more tips, tutorials, and inspiration!

 Addition: I have received a number of comments and suggestions on this article, indeed this is an interesting subject.

 Diane B. had a very interesting addition to which I have to say that my common sense tells me to agree:

 I’ve always had problems with chemically laden fabrics, for all human beings.
-The fire resistant fabric worst of all.
-I asked my uncle, a fire chief, and other firemen: “Won’t the smoke get to the children before fire?”
+The fire-resistant fabric worst of all.
+I asked my uncle, a fire chief, and other firemen: “Won’t the smoke get to the children before the fire?”
 YES.
 Smoke kills more children than fire does. (for example) We insist on having infants in raised cribs, but the safest place for them is a lowered crib, where the smoke takes longer to do any harm.
 They also curse the retardant fabric, which gives off odors that could damage delicate lungs (even without a fire).
 Cheap cribs give off dangerous fumes… think of all the Items in a room where the child sleeps.
 Any of it, burning, will harm the child long before the pajamas catch fire.
 That’s from a fireman’s perspective.
-People just don’t see the big picture any more.
+People just don’t see the big picture anymore.
 Trust yourself to THINK, rather than letting the companies protect you with “safe” fabrics.
 It takes a Parent to protect a child, not a company.
 We don’t trust ourselves to think anymore.